DISHDevEx/leto/README.md

 5. mediapipe_confidence_scores.py

 ```
+Run py files to generate the appropriate metrics.
 These scripts can run from anywhere.(local, aws etc)

 The arguments passed to these scripts come form _config.ini file_